meowsbits/sfagenda/README.md

 				- Slack (pro?)
 				- Zoom
 				- Jira
-		- How are we going to manage the planning and progress reporting? (eg. Sprints, Sprint planning, Agile...)
+		- How are we going to manage the planning and progress reporting? (eg. Roadmaps, Sprints, Sprint planning and retrospectives)
 		- When are we going to schedule time for these things?
 (Daily mtgs, Biweekly sprint plans)
 		- Are these sessions all-hands, or shall we break these into small project-teams?